transcode-de/django-vagrant-box/README.rst

 - PostgreSQL database name and user are also available as environment variables ``DB_NAME`` and ``DB_USER``
 - APT is configured to use German Ubuntu mirror servers
 - An environment variable ``ENV=vagrant`` has been set, to be used in scripts etc.
-- Port 8000 on the guest will be forwarded to the same port on the host (usually used for the Django development web server)
+- Port 8000 on the guest will be forwarded to the same port on the host (used for the Django development web server)
+- Port 5050 on the guest will be forwarded to the same port on the host (used for pgAdmin4)
 - Port 61208 on the guest will be forwarded to the same port on the host (used for the Glances web server)
 - Auto correction for port forwarding is enabled, so port numbers can be different - use the ``vagrant port`` command to display them
 - Timezone is set to Europe/Berlin